 - Use mulches, ie light excluding materials, between plants (biodegradable plastic, straw, well-rotted manure or low growing green manures such as clovers).
 The latter two boost the soil’s reserves, and thereby reduces infections transmitted by aphids.

 Here is the IUCN report outlining the global threat to biodiversity from the indiscriminate use of neonics.
 Matched by another damning report, which pulls together research papers produced by independent scientists worldwide ie those not sponsored by the agro-chemical industry.

 Here is a video of John Atkin, COO of Syngenta, explaining why he thinks neonics are necessary.

 DEFRA’s pollinator strategy was created in response to the outrage at the large scale use of neonics.
 They urge growers to create pollinator habitats adjacent to areas treated with insecticides.
 However, wild flowers and wild bees - as well as butterflies - are equally vulnerable to the poisons, as researchers at Stirling University found.

 PAN (Pesticide Action Network) has produced a number of factsheets on bees and neonics, including one for farmers on how to grow crops effectively without poisonous insecticides.

 And finally, this extensive review, produced by The Royal Society, highlights an interesting research conundrum.
 Because most research concentrates on honey bees, there is little evidence of the effect of neonics on other key pollinators such as hoverflies - or on worms, slugs, birds and aquatic life.
-However, the report explains that it is difficult and expensive to do field experiments – pollinators by their nature are wide ranging and variable in their habits.
-It is these vital gaps in our knowledge which lend more power to the persuasive proponents of neonics.
+However, the report explains that it is difficult and expensive to do field experiments – pollinators by their nature are wide-ranging and variable in their habits.
+It is these vital gaps in our knowledge that lend more power to the persuasive proponents of neonics.